saaqi/gm-welfare-foundation/README.md

 # gm-welfare-foundation
-Website for Ghausia Mehriya Welfare Foundation.
+This Website is created and maintained by [Saqib Islam](https://saqibtech.com "Saqib Islam - UI/UX Designer & Fullstack Developer.") for Ghausia Mehriya Welfare Foundation.